Miracles-Creators/YourCow/README.md

 <details>

 To ensure the proper functioning of the scaffold-stark with Testnet or Mainnet, your RPC version must match the version specified in [Compatible versions](#compatible-versions).
 This repository contains `.env.example` files with the default RPC URLs.
 Check the RPC URLs in `packages/nextjs/.env.example` and `packages/snfoundry/.env.example` for the current endpoints.
-Let's verify this RPC version by calling a `POST` request in an API platform like `Postman` or `Insommia`.
+Let's verify this RPC version by calling a `POST` request in an API platform like `Postman` or `Insomnia`.
 Use the RPC URL from the `.env.example` files and the body should be:

 ```json
 {